tzpereira/bitcoin-price-forecasting/README.md

 ## Model Evaluation: Cross-Validation

-To robustly evaluate model performance, you can run time series cross-validation (K-Fold, TimeSeriesSplit) for both Linear Regression and XGBoost models.
+To robustly evaluate model performance, you can run time series cross-validation (K-Fold, TimeSeriesSplit) for Linear Regression, XGBoost, and SARIMAX models.
 This splits the historical data into sequential train/test folds, trains the model on each fold, and saves the metrics (MAE, RMSE, MAPE) for each period.

 **How to run cross-validation:**